boryun/TF2-VoteNet/README.md

 # Eval Result

 The official implementation set `per_class_proposal` flags default to True during training and testing (which is denote as `keep_all_classes` in this project).
-That is, for each prediction whih objectness greater than specific threshold, instead of assgn it to the semantic class with maximum predict probs, we make it a prediction to all classes with class score equal to `objectness * class_prob` (i.e. split each prediction into num_class proposals).
+That is, for each prediction with objectness greater than specific threshold, instead of assgn it to the semantic class with maximum predict probs, we make it a prediction to all classes with class score equal to `objectness * class_prob` (i.e. split each prediction into num_class proposals).

 The result under each circumstance is listed following.